Coverage for Medicare Approved Power Wheelchairs

 1. Physician's Order

-The power wheelchair supplier must receive a written order from the treating physician that contains all of the following elements:
+The power wheelchair supplier must receive a standard written order from the treating physician that contains all of the following elements:

 - Patient's name